surajsingh001706/Expense-Tracker/README.md

 Hope it helps you manage money better and plan smarter 💸

 If you found this useful, please ⭐ the repo and share it!
+If you feel any queries contact at surajsingh001706@gmail.com

 > _"Budgeting isn't about limiting yourself — it's about making room for the things that matter most."_